-You have filed a report of sexual misconduct with Oberlin College and Conservatory.
-If you haven't already met with Rebecca Mosely, Title IX coordinator in the Office of Equity, Diversity, and Inclusion, she'll contact you in a timely manner to discuss support and resolution options that are available to you.
+You have filed a report of sexual misconduct with Oberlin College.
+If you haven’t already met with Rebecca Mosely, Title IX coordinator in the Office of Equity, Diversity, and Inclusion, she'll contact you in a timely manner to discuss support and resolution options that are available to you.
 Reporting to the college gives you access to accommodations, and Rebecca will work with you to determine accommodations that will help you feel safer.
 Some examples are:

 - referrals to counseling or health care,

 - housing accommodations (such as an emergency single),

 - help negotiating campus space safely through no contact notices,

 - academic accommodations through class deans, or